-- 1. Students who are not doing the required work, or who have a consistent pattern of low grades will be under the supervision of the Dean of Staff and Students.
-The teacher, through GradeNet, calls to the parent, or email, will already have notified parents of the problem. - 2.
+- Students who are not doing the required work, or who have a consistent pattern of low grades will be under the supervision of the Dean of Staff and Students.
+The teacher, through GradeNet or email, or calls made to the parent, will already have notified parents of the problem. - 2.
 If, on a quarterly report card, a student's GPA is below 2.0 or if any grades are below a "C", that student will be placed on academic probation during the following quarter.
-Parents will receive an official letter placing the student on Academic Probation and the student will meet with the Headmaster.
-Parents may be asked for a meeting with the Headmaster to discuss the students performance.
+Parents will receive an official letter placing the student on Academic Probation and the student will meet with the Dean of Staff and Students and/or Headmaster.
+Parents may be asked for a meeting to discuss the students' performance.
 Attendance is also considered when placing a student on Academic Probation.
-Academic Probation is accessed with Progress Reports and Report Cards.
 Academic probation allows the student to participate in extracurricular activities with parental permission and as long as grades show improvement.
 The Dean of Staff and Students or parent may remove the student from extra-curricular activities if it is deemed necessary to help the student improve academically.